-We have examined Hartford Terrace Community Development District, Polk County with Rule 10.556(10) of the Auditor General of the State of Florida during the period from inception June 21, 2022 to September 30, 2022.
+We have examined Hartford Terrace Community Development District, Polk County with Rule 10.556(10) of the Auditor General of the State of Florida during the fiscal year ended September 30, 2024.
 Management is responsible for the District's compliance with those requirements.
 Our responsibility is to express an opinion on the District's compliance based on our examination.